Everything to Know About Hotel Cribs

 Traveling with a baby or toddler usually means bringing a lot of stuff with you.
 Ideally, a crib doesn’t have to be one of them, assuming the hotel you’ve picked has a decent one!

 But how do you know if the crib is safe and meets your child’s needs?
-After seven trips with our 9-month-old, we’ve encountered our fair share.
+After over a dozen trips with our 18-month-old, we’ve encountered our fair share.
 In this post we’ll explore what to look for in a hotel crib and provide some tips to ensure your child’s safety and comfort:

 Check Availability Ahead of Time

-In my experience with hotel cribs, sometimes their website or whatever booking platform you’re using will show that they have them, but sometimes they don’t, and adding a baby throws the whole thing off.
+In my experience with hotel cribs, sometimes the booking website you’re using will show that they have them, but sometimes they don’t, and adding a baby to the booking throws the whole thing off.

 I’ve had situations where the website wanted to charge me for an entire extra person, or said that the hotel did not have capacity for cribs when they, in fact, did.
 Sometimes the only thing you can do is contact the hotel directly to clarify.
 A baby and a crib almost never truly cost extra.